Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 * The M5 should display the user's statistics.

 ## Architecture of the entire system
 Due to several devices needed by the user requirements, our system architecture uses a central controller API which communicates with the database, and handles receiving and sending requests using MQTT protocol to communicate between different devices.
-As a result of the above user requirements, we have established three key devices of the system:

-* **Internet of Things Device** :
-To fulfil our end-user key requirement to measure fitness, we used an M5Stack.

-Our IoT device was an M5Stack, an Arduino compatible device we used to create a pedometer which uses the gyroscope to determine when user step count is incremented.
-This will be worn on the users wrist, and can accurately act and send steps to the Desktop application.
-On our IoT device the user can view a live step count, challenges they are enrolled in, and indivdiual statistics.
-The device was made to be stateless, and rely on the Desktop part of the system to pull information about the user.
-This device was chosen because it contains a gyroscope which can be used as a pedometer, and Wi-Fi in order to connect to the internet and pull information from the central database.

-* **Desktop Application** :
-To fulfil the admin user story requirements to analyse playerbase and have access to the backend, we created a Processing app which additionally functions as a back-end.

-We implemented a Managment Dashboard to be used by the Admin.
-On our desktop application you are able to view things such as total users, an individual user's statistics, and how many users have 'died'.
-The back end of this subsystem sends and receives requests from MQTT client topics, parsing to make sure request is not malformed, storing user, sponsor and challenge information in a central database, and visualising general consumer data such as total users of the app.
+In order to deliver our user stories we needed our architecture to send and store data:

-* **Web Application** :
+* **Data Communication** :
-To fulfil the end-user story requirement of creating an account, and the sponsor user story of setting challenges, we implemented a web application.

-The application will be used by the end-users of our product and sponsors.
-Here they can view things like their ranking, their total steps, and can enrol in challenges.
-Sponsors can also use the website to create challenges.

-* **Data Communication** : Due to several devices as per user requirements, we needed to device a way for devices to communicate via a shared contract.
+Due to several devices as per our user requirements, we needed to devise a way for devices to communicate via a shared contract.
 Data such as step data moves between the M5Stack to the Desktop, and then the Desktop to the Web.
 We implemented this by using a MQTT broker, which is explained in further detail in section E.

-* **Data Repository** : To keep our data persistent, we store the data in JSON files stored locally to where the Processing app is running, similar to a server.
+* **Data Repository** :
+To keep our data persistent, we store the data in JSON files stored locally to where the Processing app is running, similar to a server.
 Refer to further details and justification in the Data Persistance section.

 To maintain separation of concerns, all data is accessed through an API public class which allows access to a private Database class for storage of persistant data, and requests pass through a multiple channels on the MQTT broker (this ensures web and M5Stack components do not ever interact directly).